build-on-aws/content/tutorials/practical-cloud-guide/understanding-identity-and-access-management-iam-from-the-ground-up/index.md

 aws iam create-user --user-name alicia
 ```

 and provide them with access to the AWS Console.
-We’ll set a password and not require resetting the password when signing in for the first time.
+For this tutorial, we’ll set a password and not require resetting the password when signing in for the first time.
+However, it is best practice to require resetting the password when signing in for the first time.
 Remember that IAM users have permanent credentials.

 ```bash
 aws iam create-login-profile --user-name yeemin --password pcgUser#1 --no-password-reset-required